How do I know if I am considered a resident or a nonresident?

 The first step in making a case for residency is to apply for admission.
 The Office of Admissions will make an initial residency assessment.
 If you disagree with this assessment, you may complete a Residence Information Affidavit.
 This form is submitted to the Residency Officer, who reviews the information and makes a decision about the affidavit.
 If the affidavit is approved, you will be classified as a resident.

 If the affidavit is denied, you may appeal in person or in writing to the Inter-institutional Residency Committee.
-The committee is comprised of the residency officers from all seven of the Oregon University System schools.

 How would I qualify for a change in classification?

 Students seeking residency reclassification must meet the requirements of the Oregon Administrative Rules pertaining to residency.
 To document this, they must complete and submit a Residence Information Affidavit to the residency classification officer at their school.

 According to the definition in the Oregon State Board of Higher Education Administrative Rules: Financially independent denotes a person who has not been and will not be claimed as an exemption and has not received and will not receive financial assistance in cash or in-kind of an amount equal to or greater than that which would qualify him or her to be claimed as an exemption for federal income tax purposes by another person except his or her spouse for the current calendar year immediately prior to the year in which application is made.

 If I receive information from the UO Office of Student Financial Aid that indicates that I am a resident, does it mean I have been classified as a resident?